devchopra999/Whatsapp-bot/Deploy/heroku (recommended)/README.md

 # Prerequisites :
 - Nodejs & npm<br>download from here <code>https://nodejs.org/</code>

-<h1>You can skip to step 3 but your bot may run out of memory if everyone is using the database and ocr api that i have provided in example.env already</h1>
+<h1>You can skip the 2 steps below but using the database and ocr api that i have provided in example.env already isn't advised for your privacy purpose</h1>

 ### 1. You need a MongoDB, You can create it for free.
 Follow these steps 👇
 - Open https://cloud.mongodb.com